69% risk reduction of CAUTI with Bactiguard’s Technology

 Bactiguard’s unique technology reduces microbial adhesion on the catheter

 The Bactiguard technology (Bactiguard Infection Protection) is based on a very thin noble metal alloy coating, firmly attached to the catheter surface.
 When in contact with fluids (urine), the noble metals create a galvanic effect which reduces microbial adhesion.
-This means that less bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.
+This means that fewer bacteria adhere to the catheter surface, which reduces the risk of biofilm formation leading to infection.

 The BIP Foley catheters are intended for patients catheterized longer than two days.
 Less than two days usage rarely leads to infection and a standard catheter can then be used.